-Located in St. Paul, Minnesota, Maxim Smith represents clients throughout the Twin Cities and surrounding suburbs in obtaining or defending against claims of domestic abuse and assault.
+Located in St. Paul, Minnesota, Maxim Smith family law attorneys represents clients throughout the Twin Cities and surrounding suburbs in obtaining or defending against claims of domestic abuse and assault.
 We also consider the role and impact of physical and emotional/psychological abuse in interstate and international child custody matters.

 Ramsey County Order for Protection Lawyer

 Domestic violence can occur between spouses, parents, and children, or unrelated individuals who share the same home.
 If you or your child has experienced physical abuse or assault or are in immediate fear of assault by a family member, our domestic violence attorney in St. Paul can help.

 With a background in clinical psychology, attorney Allison Maxim has a thorough understanding of the psychological trauma caused by domestic violence.
 The first steps we take in any domestic violence case is to secure the safety of our clients and their children.
 Ms. Maxim has experience negotiating and litigating all aspects of an Order for Protection matter, including allegations of abuse, removal from the home, and temporary custody of the minor children.
 Order for Protection matters can be highly emotional as there is a lot at stake.Ms.
 Maxim understands the highly emotional dynamics at play and addresses not only the immediate legal issues, but also advises clients on the long term impact of an Order for Protection and provides resources in the community to assist with the emotional issues at play.